instantsoft/icms2/.github/SECURITY.md

 ## Reporting a Vulnerability

-For critical vulnerabilities, please inform us by email fuze@instantcms.ru, r2@instantsoft.ru.
+For critical vulnerabilities, please inform us by email fuze@instantcms.ru.

-For other vulnerabilities, open a new issues https://github.com/instantsoft/icms2/issues/new
+Or, open a draft security advisory https://github.com/instantsoft/icms2/security/advisories/new